brentMJrempel/Comp-4710-Group-Project/README.md

 Dataset?
 Where did you get his text file from?

 Test?
-I'm guessing this is 90% of Dataset
+I'm guessing this is 10% of Dataset

 TestSet_Prob?

 Train?
-I'm guessing this is 10% of Dataset.
+I'm guessing this is the other 90% of Dataset.

 Where did you get the code for the protpep.py program?